-Demographics information on the age, income, and regional preferences of potential buyers, includes a percentage of buyers starting a family or retirees.
+Demographics information on potential buyers’ age, income, and regional preferences include a percentage of buyers starting a family or retirees.

 You may want to find out the percentage of those who might buy a vacation or second home.

-You can examine each city’s cost of living, health care facilities per capita, attractions, and other critical indicators of retiree-friendliness if you want to invest in Florida.
+If you want to invest in Florida, you can examine each city’s cost of living, health care facilities per capita, attractions, and other critical indicators of retiree-friendliness.

 Are you a newbie with a modest capital or a seasoned investor who wants to grow multiple income streams like a farmer growing various crops?